taw00/manuscript-css/examples/lovecraft.at-the-mountains-of-madness.manuscript.md

 > A classic tale presented here as an example of a manuscript formatted as a
 > long-form narrative.
 For this example we are not using parts, only chapters,
 > each with a single scene.
+>
+> This text was adapted from a transcription found on the fansite
+> hplovecraft.com.
+It can be found [here](https://www.hplovecraft.com/writings/texts/fiction/mm.aspx).

 <div class="m-facts">